Shashank-Shivakumar/Forecasting-Bank-Customer-Attrition/README.md

-# Predicting Customer Churn for a Bank
+# Forecasting Bank Customer Attrition

 **Research Topic:**
 Customer retention is vital for any business, and the banking sector is no exception.
 With the rise of